fastrgv/AdaGate/README.md

 The application's main directory [./agate/] contains files for deployment on 3 platforms:  1)windows, 2)OS-X, 3)linux, in addition to source code.
 If you are NOT running windows, you do not need .dll files.
 If you are NOT running OS-X, you do NOT need the subdirectory named ./adagate.app/.

 Windows users see also:  "windows-setup.txt"
-Mac users see "osx-setup.txt".
+Mac users should read "osx-setup.txt", especially if you want to turn off HighDpi mode.

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

 Open a commandline terminal, and cd to the install directory.
 If your platform is High-Dpi-capable, type the executable-name followed by a "1", before hittting the (enter-key).
 But if the game does not play smoothly, you should run in Low-Dpi mode.

 Linux users should type "adagate_gnu" to start the game.
 You may also double click its icon in file manager.
+Note that my new sound technique [Linux-only] sometimes aborts with a tasking error.
+So, restarts might be required, until I perfect my algorithm.
+This executable was built on Linux Mint, and tested on RedHat (Scientific-Linux) to not only run well, but to rebuild easily.
+I believe this single linux executable will run on most distributions of linux.

 Similarly, Mac users may initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".